ChromiaProject/postchain-chromia/doc/WebAuthn/dapp_developer_guide.md

 # DApp developer guide

-This is documentation for dApp developers that want to use [Web Authentication](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).
+This is documentation for DApp developers that want to use [Web Authentication](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).

 ## Configuration